ocra-recipes/ocra-core/README.md

 ```
 Rememeber unless your name is bob, make sure to change the user name (and any other directory names) in the path.
 Press `ctrl + x`, answer `Y` to accept the changes and `enter`.

-Now we have to source the .bashrc file to update the environment variables
+Now we have to source the .bashrc file to update the environment variables.
 ```
 $ source ~/.bashrc
 ```